skip to main content

 Parents love ring slings for their simplicity and adjustability.
 They usually work best with babies, but can accommodate toddlers too.
 Generally, “wider, longer slings are ideal for taller or plus-size caregivers or for carrying toddlers, whereas shorter or narrower slings might be more comfortable for shorter and petite caregivers, or those with very young infants,” says Stare.

 The downside?
 They’re a bit labor-intensive to keep clean.
 Most slings require either hand washing or machine washing on a gentle cycle with cold water.
 Using the dryer is a big no-no for many brands; lots of ring slings must be air-dried so they don’t shrink.
-They can also be a bit uncomfortable for long-term babywearing.
+Some parents find they’re a bit uncomfortable for long-term babywearing, especially with heavier babies.

 Because they both use one huge swath of fabric, baby wraps and ring slings are similar, but there are a few key differences.